 The Greek filmmaker who brought the explosive spirit of Zorba to the world and revived ancient tragedy for modern cinema.

-Michael Cacoyannis was a cultural bridge between ancient Greece and the modern world.
-A Cypriot who studied in London, he returned to Athens and almost single-handedly ignited a new wave of Greek cinema in the 1950s.
-His international breakthrough was 'Zorba the Greek,' a film that captured a primal, life-affirming philosophy through Anthony Quinn's unforgettable performance and Mikis Theodorakis's iconic score.
-But Cacoyannis's deeper passion was for the Greek classics.
-His filmed adaptations of Euripides' 'Electra,' 'The Trojan Women,' and 'Iphigenia' are considered masterpieces, translating the raw power of ancient drama into stark, cinematic poetry.
-A man of the theatre and opera as much as film, he spent his life interpreting the Greek soul, in all its tragic and joyous dimensions, for a global audience.
+Michael Cacoyannis directed 'Zorba the Greek,' capturing a primal, life-affirming philosophy through Anthony Quinn's performance and Mikis Theodorakis's score.
+A Cypriot who studied in London, he returned to Athens and ignited a new wave of Greek cinema in the 1950s.
+His filmed adaptations of Euripides' 'Electra,' 'The Trojan Women,' and 'Iphigenia' are considered masterpieces, translating ancient drama into stark cinematic poetry.
+He worked in theatre and opera as well as film, interpreting the Greek soul for a global audience.

 1901–1927